Particular/docs.particular.net/nservicebus/handlers/handler-ordering.md

 - nservicebus/handler-ordering
 ---

-You can have several classes that implement `IHandleMessages<T>` for the same message.
-In that scenario, all the handlers will execute in the same trasaction scope.
+Multiple classes may implement `IHandleMessages<T>` for the same message.
+In that scenario, all the handlers will execute in the same transaction scope.
 These handlers can be invoked by NServiceBus in any order.
-Handler ordering allows you to specify the order of execution of these handlers.
+This allows the the order of execution of Handlers to be specified in code.

 ### How it is actually implemented

  1. Find the list of possible handlers for a message
-2. If order has been specified for any of those handlers move them at the start of the list
+ 1. If order has been specified for any of those handlers move them at the start of the list
-3. Execute the handlers
+ 1. Execute the handlers

 The inference here is that the remaining handlers (not specified in the order) are executed in a non-deterministic order.

 ### With the configuration API

 snippet:HandlerOrderingWithCode

 #### Specifying one to run first

 snippet:HandlerOrderingWithFirst

 #### Specifying multiple to run ordered